 The trick is to make it seem like a secret!
-Cup your hand and whisper just loud enough for her to hear: "Blue Bunny, did you know that Molly is really good, good, good at sharing?
+Cup your hand and whisper just loud enough for them to hear: "Blue Bunny, did you know that Molly is really good, good, good at sharing?
 She takes turns playing when cousin Fiona visits."
 If Molly says, "I heard that!"
 You can just say, "Oh, it's nothing, Bunny and I are just having a chat."
 A little gossip before the event—and then afterward as a reward—boosts the good behavior you want to see.

-Trigger #4: The Big Dinner
+Tantrum Trigger #4: The Big Dinner

 If you know you're going to be rushing around the kitchen, greeting guests and listening to your great-aunt's story about her gall bladder all night, give your child some special alone time earlier in the afternoon.
 Read a story, cuddle for a while or color a picture to use as a centerpiece (and make sure to brag to everyone that he drew it…all by himself! (that’s another little “gossip” opportunity!)

 Also, have your 10-year-old niece (or babysitter) give a few 5-minute bits of play—peppered throughout the dinner—to help your tot feel cared about.
 Time-out is when you deprive a child of your attention.
 These little “time-ins”—tiny bits of extra attention—help boost cooperation and confidence...and even reduce the need for time-outs!

-Trigger #5: The Holiday Party
+Tantrum Trigger #5: The Holiday Party

-Solution: Role Playing
+Tantrum Solution: Role Playing

 Around 2, tots love to pretend to be someone else during play.
-Take advantage of this to act out how you'd like your little guy to behave.
+Take advantage of this to act out how you'd like your little buddy to behave.
 The story doesn't have to be Oscar-worthy, but it should have a beginning and end, and a clear message: "Batman is going to a party at T-Rex's house.
 'Hello T-Rex, my name is Batman!'
-DO you think Batman will be mean or nice to T-Rex?
+Do you think Batman will be mean or nice to T-Rex?
 Will he share his toys?
 What should Batman say to T-Rex?”
 Your child can act out one of the characters or simply enjoy the show.

-By the time January rolls around, the cookies will all be eaten, and the Christmas stockings and menorahs stowed away.
+By the time January rolls around, the cookies will all be eaten, and the stockings and menorahs stowed away.
 But learning to help your tot stay balanced and happy…that's a gift that keeps on giving throughout the year.